giuspen/cherrytree/README.md

 - Print & save as pdf file of a selection / node / node and subnodes / the whole tree
 - Export to html of a selection / node / node and subnodes / the whole tree
 - Export to plain text of a selection / node / node and subnodes / the whole tree
-- Toc generation for a node / node and subnodes / the whole tree, based on headers h1, h2 and h3
+- Toc generation for a node / node and subnodes / the whole tree, based on headers h1, h2, h3, h4, h5, h6 and text sections between headers collapsible
 - Find a node, find in selected node, find in selected node and subnodes, find in all nodes
 - Replace in nodes names, replace in selected node, replace in selected node and subnodes, replace in all nodes
 - Iteration of the latest find, iteration of the latest replace, iteration of the latest applied text formatting